Bertoid1311/B7094/README.md

 ![Screenshot](Printer_screenshot.jpg)

 (7) The program will continue running until the CPU is stopped by clicking 'Stop' at the top of the Console window.
-(WARNING: Do click 'Stop' and not just 'Power Off' or B7094 will hang and have to be killed in the Task Manager.
-You can, of course, click 'Stop' and **then** click 'Power Off', and the emulator will exit normally.
+(WARNING: Do click 'Stop' first before you click 'Power Off', or B7094 will hang and have to be killed in the Task Manager.
+But if you click 'Stop' and **then** click 'Power Off', the emulator will exit normally.

-After you've stopped the CPU, here's how you can reset things and re-run the same (or a different) program:
+After you've stopped the CPU, here's how you can reset things and re-run the same program (similar steps could be taken to run a different program).

-(1)
+(1) Click 'Clear' on the Line Printer window to delete the text there.

+(2) Click 'Reload' on the Card Reader window to reload the last card file you loaded, or click 'Open' to reload the same or a new file.

+(3) Click 'Clear' on the Console window.
+This both clears (zeroes-out) core memory **and** resets the CPU (whereas 'Reset' just resets the CPU without clearing memory; the emulator's 'Reset' is the equivalent of a power-off/power-on cycle of a physical machine, which would have left the contents of non-volatile core memory intact).

+(4) Select the required 'off'/'ON' states of the Switches (re-select Switch 6 to re-run 9M21A).
+On a physical machine, the physical switches would stay put unless toggled manually; our 'Reset' turns them all back to 'off' as a convenience and a safety precaution.)

+(6) Once again, click the lavender 'Load Card' (or 'Load Tape', if you're running a program on tape) to start the program running.

+Note: The above style of totally manual operation works best with simple stand-alone programs such as the card diagnostic deck demonstrated here.
+For programs requiring more complicated configuration of the system (such as adding tape drives) it quickly becomes cumbersome **not** to be using the Scripter.
+IBSYS itself probably falls into the "too cumbersome to run manually" category.

 ## Acknowledgments